rancheng/NLP_test_docker/README.md

 ### Run

-This package is shipped with a `Dockerfile` which `buil.sh` will find automatically and execute the instruction inside to build the docker image, simply run the following command:
+This package is shipped with a `Dockerfile` which `build.sh` will find automatically and execute the instruction inside to build the docker image, simply run the following command:

 ```shell
 git clone https://github.com/rancheng/NLP_test_docker